 What’s the pay like?

 Our rates are high compared with market averages.
-We cover travel & reporting expenses.
-We respond to pitches on a rolling basis.
+We cover travel & reporting expenses depending on the nature of the story.